 Roger CPA Review vs Becker Books

 Becker’s textbooks are very professional-looking and are full of colored diagrams and images.
 The content is well-organized and structured in a way that is easy to read.
-Although their textbooks are fine, I prefer the format and content of the Roger CPA textbooks because they are more streamlined and include memorization aids.
+They also go into a lot more detail than you might expect, making for an excellent refresher resource if you’ve forgotten some important terms and topics.
+Although their textbooks are excellent, I prefer the format and content of the Roger CPA textbooks because they are more streamlined and include memorization aids.